 - production-web serves web traffics for ListenNotes.com.

 - production-api serves api traffics.
 We run two versions of API (as of May 4, 2019), thus v1api (the legacy version) and v2api (the new version).

-- production-db runs PostgreSQL (master & slave)
+- production-db runs PostgreSQL (primary and replica)

 - production-es runs an Elasticsearch cluster.

 - production-worker runs offline processing tasks to keep the podcast database always up-to-date and to provide some magical things (e.g., search result ranking, episode/podcast recommendations…).